Selling an Inherited House in New Jersey: What Heirs Need to Know

 Locating Key Documents

-The first achievement you must complete after securing the house is to gather documents.
-The will and other estate-planning documents such as trust agreements and letters of instruction need to be located.
-The will serves as a complete plan for what happens next because it designates the executor who will control the estate and specifies the deceased person’s final wishes.
-The absence of a will leads to a more complex process because New Jersey intestate succession laws will determine how the estate gets distributed.
+Your following objective after securing the house will require you to search for documents.
+You need to find the will and any other estate-planning documents, like a trust agreement or a letter of instruction.
+The will serves as a complete plan for what happens next because it designates the executor who will manage the estate and documents all last wishes of the deceased.
+The absence of a will leads to a more complex process because the estate will probably need to follow New Jersey intestate succession rules.

-• Deed and Title: These are the official documents proving ownership.
+• Deed and Title: These documents serve as official proof of property ownership.

 • Mortgage Statements: You have to find out if there’s a loan on the property.
 If so, those payments need to continue.